 Before an applicant can apply for PTT, the employer must endorse the candidate and provide information regarding the position, including why a grant of PTT is required and why a registered teacher was unable to be recruited.

 The following principles apply to PTT

 - PTT applies only to positions where the duties to be undertaken are those of a teacher delivering an educational program in a school

 - PTT is granted to teach specific subjects or subject areas at a particular school, and therefore cannot be used to undertake casual relief teaching

 - PTT is not a renewable form of registration and is limited to a maximum of three (3) years for any grant

-- Unless explicitly exempt, holders of PTT are expected to progress towards teacher registration
+- Unless explicitly exempt, holders of PTT are expected to progress toward teacher registration

 - PTT confers the same professional obligations of a registered teacher